 Can Coronavirus Cause Heart Damage?
-As soon as we calmed down and thought that finally, the corona situation was coming to end, but now a new COVID variant is knocking.
+As soon as we calmed down and thought that finally, the corona situation was coming to end, but now a new COVID variant, XBB.1.5 is knocking.
 And with this, people are assuming that this will lead to COVID 4th Wave.
-This COVID XE Variant is a combination of Omicron BA1 and BA2 and is 10% more transferable.
+This COVID XBB.1.5 Variant is a subvariant of Omicron and is more transferable.

-As per WHO (World Health Organization) reports, the first case of the COVID XE Variant was reported on 19 January 2022 in the UK.
+As per WHO (World Health Organization) reports, the first case of the COVID XBB.1.5 Variant was reported on 31-Dec-2022 in India.
 If we talk about symptoms, the symptoms are fatigue, fever, nausea, headache, body ache, cold, and skin irritation.
-Heart Expert Ravinder Singh Rao

 After a SARS-CoV-2 infection, a large study showed a long-term, significant increase in the risk of cardiovascular disease, including heart attack and stroke.